tko-dev/SMARCUnityAssets/Documentation/README.md

 - **Hits Lifetime**: How long, in seconds, should the particles for hits stay around.
 Limited by Max Particles Multiplier!
 - **Max Particles Multiplier**: How many copies of each hit should be kept on the scene?
 If you have 256 rays for a MBES, setting this to 100 will result in 25600 particles.
 Limited by Hits Lifetime!

-### Depth Sensor
+### Locked Direction Depth Sensor
-A sensor that estimates the depth of an object by raycasting downwards and measuring the distance to the first surface hit or, if no surface is hit, by using the water level as a fallback.
+A sensor that estimates the depth of an object by raycasting in a given direction and measuring the distance to the first surface hit or, if no surface is hit, by using the water level as a fallback.
 The sensor adds Gaussian noise to simulate real-world inaccuracies.
-The depth is measured from the current position of the sensor relative to the water level or ground.
+The depth is measured from the current position of the sensor relative to the water level or surface hit.

 ![DepthSensor](Media/DepthSensor.png)

-- **Max Raycast Distance**: The maximum distance the raycast will check for a surface below the sensor.
+- **Max Raycast Distance**: The maximum distance the raycast will check for a surface in the specified direction.
 - **Noise Mean**: The average (mean) value of the Gaussian noise applied to the depth measurements, used to simulate inaccuracies in depth readings.
 - **Noise Sigma**: The standard deviation of the Gaussian noise to control how much the measurements fluctuate.
 - **Water Query Model**: This sensor uses a water query system to determine the water level when no raycast hit occurs.
+- **Sensing Direction**:  The direction in which depth is sensed.

 ---